 Marie Hanlon: Water – More or Less

-Marie Hanlon’s exhibition at The Lab comprises six installation works each addressing an aspect of water stress: flooding, drought, desalination, industrial contamination, seasonal shortages and the unappealing realities of water treatment.
+Water – More or Less is a solo exhibition by Marie Hanlon comprising six installation works each addressing an aspect of water stress: flooding, drought, desalination, industrial contamination, seasonal shortages and the unappealing realities of water treatment.

-Water Table presents seven water tanks with levels in each ranging from full at one end to empty at the other.
+Water Table presents seven water tanks with levels in each ranging from full at one end, to empty at the other.
 The piece addresses fluctuations in rainfall experienced across the globe.
-An accompanying soundwork by composer Rhona Clarke generates aural images; heavy rainfall reduces to a trickle, followed by evocations of dry, parched, waterless places.
+An accompanying soundwork by composer Rhona Clarke generates aural images; heavy rainfall reduces to a trickle, followed by evocations of dry, parched and waterless places.

 Cut Off is an installation of taps with knotted plexiglass flows.
 This work alludes to the precarious condition of domestic water supply in Ireland.
-We are now experiencing longer summer droughts, our infrastructure is outdated and our population is increasing – domestic water is under pressure.
+We are now experiencing longer summer droughts, our infrastructure is outdated and our population is increasing so our domestic water supply is increasingly under pressure.

 Other works in the exhibition deal with flooding and water treatment, with recycled wastewater a future possibility in Ireland.
-In the upper gallery a research piece on desalination is combined with a small artwork in the form of a silver bullet with a capsule of desalinated water from the Irish Sea, and Rising Water juxtaposes a video on flooding with a sculptural work, which taken together convey the destructiveness yet perverse beauty of floods.
+A research piece on desalination is combined with a small artwork in the form of a silver bullet with a capsule of desalinated water from the Irish Sea, and Rising Water juxtaposes a video on flooding with a sculptural work, which taken together convey the destructiveness yet perverse beauty of floods.